jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

 # Module 1 - Explore compute and storage options for data engineering workloads

 This module teaches ways to structure the data lake, and to optimize the files for exploration, streaming, and batch workloads.
-The student will learn how to organize the data lake into levels of data refinement as they transform files through batch and stream processing.
-Then they will learn how to create indexes on their datasets, such as CSV, JSON, and Parquet files, and use them for potential query and workload acceleration.
+You will learn how to organize the data lake into levels of data refinement as they transform files through batch and stream processing.
+Then you will learn how to create indexes on their datasets, such as CSV, JSON, and Parquet files, and use them for potential query and workload acceleration.

-In this module, the student will be able to:
+After completing this module, you will be able to:

 - Combine streaming and batch processing with a single pipeline
 - Organize the data lake into levels of file transformation